kzkmr/darcys-git/public_html/shop/wp-content/plugins/instagram-feed/README.txt

 = 2.4.3 =
 * Fix: The opt-in notice to help improve the plugin was not dismissing as expected for some sites due to the admin JavaScript file being cached by the browser.
-* Fix: Disabled the “About Us” page plugin installation if using a version of WordPress earlier than 4.6.
+* Fix: Disabled the "About Us" page plugin installation if using a version of WordPress earlier than 4.6.

 = 2.4.2 =
 * New: To help us improve the plugin we've added the ability to opt-in to usage tracking so that we can understand what features and settings are being used, and which features matter to you the most.
 This is disabled by default and will only be enabled if you explictly choose to opt in.
 If opted in, the plugin will send a report in the background once per week with your plugin settings and basic information about your website environment.
 No personal or sensitive data is collected (such as email addresses, Instagram account information, license keys, etc).
 To enable or disable usage tracking at a later date use the setting at: Instagram Feed > Customize > Advanced > Misc > Enable Usage Tracking.
 See [here](https://smashballoon.com/instagram-feed/usage-tracking/) for more information.